Niko Kirwan: Team Wellington

 Kirwan signed to play for Team Wellington in the New Zealand Football Championship for the 2016–2017 season.

 Mestre

 On the 28 July 2017, Kirwan signed a one-year deal with Mestre who play in the Italian Serie C.

 Reggina

 On 8 July 2018, Kirwan signed a one-year deal with an option for another two with Reggina who play in the Italian Serie C.

 Reggiana

 On 16 August 2019, he signed a 2-year contract with Reggiana.

 Padova

 Kirwan signed with Serie C side Padova in 2021.

+Trapani

+On 3 July 2025, Kirwan moved to Trapani, also in Serie C.

 International career

-On the 15 March 2018, Kirwan was called up for the New Zealand national football team as part of its 24-man squad for their friendly against Canada.
+On 15 March 2018, Kirwan was called up for the New Zealand national football team as part of its 24-man squad for their friendly against Canada.

 He made his international debut with New Zealand in a 2–1 friendly win over Curaçao on 9 October 2021.
 He scored his first international goal three days later, a late winner against Bahrain.